ilhamfp/indonesian-text-classification-multilingual/README.md

+One sentence summary:
+> You can use English text data to improve Indonesian text classification performance using a multilingual language model.

 # Indonesian Text Classification Multilingual

 This repository is my final year undergraduate assignment on Institut Teknologi Bandung, supervised by [Dr. Eng.
 Ayu Purwarianti, ST.,MT](https://scholar.google.co.id/citations?user=8jUro_cAAAAJ&hl=en).
 It contains the unpolished source codes (`.py` on [/src](./src/) and `.ipynb` on [/notebooks](./)), [book](./docs/book) (Indonesian), and [paper](./docs/paper) (English).